• Skip to primary navigation

 • 📖 Recipe

-• It's an easy healthy drink with nutrient-packed fresh ingredients and no added sugars.
+• Healthy Juice: It's a healthy drink like my Fennel Juice with nutrient-packed fresh ingredients and no added sugars.

 • Fresh oranges: I usually get the type of oranges known to be sweet and juicy, like navel oranges or Valencia oranges.
 Blood oranges are also a great choice.

-• Apple: Try to go for anything sweet or semi-sweet, like Gala apples, Red Delicious, Fuji, or Golden Delicious.
+• Apple: Choose anything sweet or semi-sweet, such as Gala apples, Red Delicious, Fuji, or Golden Delicious.

 • Lemon: This fruit adds a subtle tanginess to balance the naturally sweet flavors.